rodrigosurita/angular-login/README.md

     npm install -g @angular/cli
     ```

+2. Go to the root folder and install the angular dependencies

+    ```
+    npm install
+    ```

-2. Go to the root folder and run the application
+3. Go to the root folder and run the application

     ```
     npm start